yellowdog/python-examples/README_CLOUDWIZARD.md

 5. The Compute Source Template and Compute Requirement Template definitions are saved in a JSON resource specification file called `cloudwizard-azure-yellowdog-resources.json`.
 This file can be edited (for example, to change the instance types), and used with the `yd-create` command to update the resources.

-6. It creates a Namespace configuration, which maps the YellowDog namespace `cloudwizard-azure` into the Azure storage BLOB  `yellowdog-cloudwizard-namespace-storage-config`, using the Credential `cloudwizard-azure/cloudwizard-azure-storage`.

 ### Cloud Wizard Teardown

 All settings and resources created by Cloud Wizard can be removed using `yd-cloudwizard --cloud-provider=azure teardown`.
 All destructive steps will require user confirmation unless the `--yes`/`-y` option is used.